Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Imaging tests for staging at the time of initial diagnosis may include:

-A bone marrow aspiration and biopsy may be performed to see if cancer has spread to parts of the bone marrow.
-Sometimes imaging tests alone can provide this information and the procedure is not needed.
+A bone marrow aspiration and biopsy may be performed to see if cancer is located in the bone marrow.
+Sometimes imaging alone can provide this information and the procedure is not needed.

 Risk groups are determined at diagnosis and are used to plan treatment.
 Doctors determine risk groups based on the signs, symptoms, and stage of the cancer.
-For Hodgkin lymphoma, all risk groups have the same outcomes if they receive the appropriate treatment based on risk grouping.
+All risk groups have the same outcomes if they receive the appropriate treatment based on risk grouping.
 This is why it is so important to accurately identify the risk group through correct staging.

 The main treatment for Hodgkin lymphoma is chemotherapy.
-The treatment approach in children differs from that in adults.
-The goal is to use the least amount of treatment possible to cure Hodgkin disease.
+The treatment approach in children is different than in adults.
+The goal is to use the least amount of treatment possible for cure.
 Using less treatment helps to prevent long-term and late effects of treatment.

 The most common treatment plan for Hodgkin lymphoma in adults is called ABVD.
-It is not commonly used in children because many cycles of this combination are highly likely to cause serious long-term heart damage later in life.
-ABVD is a combination of four drugs -- Adriamycin® (doxorubicin), Bleomycin, Vinblastine, and Dacarbazine (DTIC).
+It is not commonly used in children.
+Many cycles of this combination are highly likely to cause serious long-term heart damage later in life.
+ABVD is a combination of four drugs — Adriamycin® (doxorubicin), Bleomycin, Vinblastine, and Dacarbazine (DTIC).

-Today, cancer centers use several medicines in different combinations to treat Hodgkin lymphoma in children.
+Cancer centers use several medicines in different combinations to treat children.
 Different drugs successfully treat cancer by fighting it in different ways.
 This approach uses less of each drug, which can help prevent side effects, including long-term and late effects.

 In the U.S., common chemotherapy combinations for pediatric Hodgkin disease include: